Arland Thompson

-Arland Baron Thompson (born September 19, 1957) is an American former professional football offensive guard in the National Football League (NFL) who played for the Denver Broncos, the Green Bay Packers, the Baltimore Colts and the Kansas City Chiefs.
-Thompson played collegiately for Baylor University before being drafted in the 4th round of the 1980 NFL draft.
-Thompson played professionally for 4 seasons in the NFL and retired in 1987.
+Arland Baron Thompson (born September 19, 1957) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the Denver Broncos, Green Bay Packers, Baltimore Colts and Kansas City Chiefs.
+Thompson played College football for the Baylor Bears before being selected in the fourth round of the 1980 NFL draft.
+Thompson played professionally for four seasons in the NFL and retired in 1987.